Learn a new language with online resources

 In my opinion, the best and most fun feature is the speech recognition tool where you listen to a word or phrase spoken by a native speaker, then record your own attempt at pronunciation and see your score on a dial.
 You can listen to your attempt and compare with the original and repeat the process to try and increase your score.
 A graphic speech wave pattern also appears as an aid to pronunciation.

-Library members can access Transparent Language through RB Digital on our Dublin City Libraries website using their Library card number and PIN.
-If you are not a library member, you can get a card number.
+Library members can access Transparent Language on our Dublin City Libraries website using their Library card number and PIN.

 uTalk is another of Dublin City Libraries’ online language-learning resources.
 With this you can learn the basics of over 140 languages including familiar languages such as Italian, Russian, German, French, Chinese, Japanese, French, Spanish and Irish.
 There are also lots of minority languages like Albanian, Basque, Burmese, Esperanto, Sicilian, Mongolian, Urdu and even Cockney!
 There are almost as many (130) interface/help languages, so for example, if you are Brazilian you could learn Polish through Brazilian Portuguese or if you are from Spain you could try Irish through Spanish.

-Each language consists of 64 topics with 35+ words/phrases in each – a total of 2,200 phrases.
+Each language consists of sixty-four topics with thirty-five plus words/phrases in each – a total of 2,200 phrases.
 The topics cover real-life situations you could encounter on a visit to that country, including sections on transport, restaurant, shopping, directions, emergencies, and social phrases.
 Intelligence gathering is also a topic, perhaps not a real-life situation for most of us!
 In addition, there are sections on the alphabet, prepositions, and adjectives.

 The method of learning is chiefly through listening, speaking and game playing.
 You listen repeatedly to words and phrases spoken by native speakers - each phrase is heard with a male and female voice for diversity.
 You can listen at normal speed and use a slow speed option, then record yourself and compare your effort to the native pronunciation, repeating as often as you wish.
 Your learning is then consolidated by use of a game where you match the card shown to a phrase you have just learned.
 With the Speaking Game you record yourself against your own pronunciation.
 Having recorded a few given phrases, you then must identify these phrases when they are presented back to you visually by a virtual card.
 There are also memory games in which you match the phrase to a card, playing against the clock and a final game where you test your recall and pronunciation of all the phrases in the topic.